The Ultimate French Cheese and Wine Pairing Guide

 Gironde (33) - French Gouda Cheese & Pessac-Léognan Blanc

-Gironde is home to French Gouda cheese, made by the Fromagerie Beauséjour according to Dutch tradition.
+Gironde is home to French Gouda cheese, produced by the Fromagerie Beauséjour in accordance with Dutch tradition.
 To create a unique and satisfying pairing, complement it with Pessac-Léognan Blanc, a refreshing white wine from the Bordeaux region.
-Gironde is all about the beautiful Gironde estuary, including the city of Bordeaux, known for its remarkable architecture and wine region.

 Landes (40) - Tomme des Landes Cheese & Tursan Rouge

 In Landes, you’ll find Tomme des Landes, a firm, rustic cheese with a rich, nutty flavour.
-Pair it with Tursan Rouge, a light-bodied and fruity red wine from the Landes region, to create a delightful combination.
-Landes is known for its beautiful coastline, including the charming town of Hossegor, famous for its sandy beaches and the Landes Forest.
+Pair it with Tursan Rouge, a light-bodied, fruity red wine from the Landes region, for a delightful pairing.

 Lot-et-Garonne (47) - Cabécou du Lot Cheese & Gaillac

 Lot-et-Garonne is home to Cabécou, a tiny, creamy goat cheese with a lovely, nutty flavour.
-Complement it with Gaillac, a local white wine with stone fruit aromas and a lovely natural acidity, to create a harmonious balance that celebrates the region’s terroir.
-Lot-et-Garonne is all about the beautiful Lot River, including the town of Agen, known for its cathedral and the Lot-et-Garonne prunes.
+Complement it with Gaillac, a local white wine known for its stone fruit aromas and lovely natural acidity, to create a harmonious balance that celebrates the region’s terroir.

 Pyrénées-Atlantiques (64) -Ossau-Iraty Cheese & Irouléguy Rouge

-In Pyrénées-Atlantiques, you’ll find Ossau-Iraty, a firm and nutty sheep’s milk cheese with a complex flavour profile.
-Pair it with Irouléguy Rouge, a robust and fruity red wine from the Pyrénées-Atlantiques region, to create a bold and satisfying combination.
-Pyrénées-Atlantiques is known for its beautiful Pyrénées Mountains, including the coastal town of Biarritz, known for its sandy beaches and the famous Biarritz surfing.
+In Pyrénées-Atlantiques, you’ll find Ossau-Iraty, a firm and nutty sheep’s milk cheese with a complex flavour profile originating from the Ossau Vallée.
+Pair it with Irouléguy Rouge, a robust, fruity red wine from the Pyrénées-Atlantiques region, for a bold, satisfying combination.

 Deux-Sèvres (79) - Jonchée Cheese & Haut-Poitou Sauvignon

-Deux-Sèvres is home to Jonchée, a soft, mild cheese sold on a mat made of rush, which conveys a lovely herbal flavour to the cheese.
+Deux-Sèvres is home to Jonchée, a soft, mild cheese wrapped in a rush mat that imparts a lovely herbal flavour.
 Complement it with Haut-Poitou Sauvignon, a crisp white wine from the Poitou area, to create a unique and satisfying pairing.
-Deux-Sèvres is all about the beautiful Sèvre Niortaise River, including the town of Niort.

 Vienne (86) - Bougon Cheese & Saumur Blanc